No-arbitrage of second kind in countable markets with proportional transaction costs: Introduction

 \section{Introduction}

-Motivated by applications to bonds markets, for which it is adknowledged that all possible maturities have to be taken into account, many papers have been devoted to the study of financial models with infinitely many risky assets, see e.g. \cite{BMKR97}, \cite{Carmona-Tehr}, \cite{DP05b}, \cite{ET} or \cite{Pham 2003} and the references therein.
+Motivated by applications to bonds markets, for which it is acknowledged that all possible maturities have to be taken into account, many papers have been devoted to the study of financial models with infinitely many risky assets; see, for example, \cite{BMKR97,Carmona-Tehr,DP05b,ET,Pham2003} and the references therein.
 To the best of our knowledge, models with proportional transaction costs have not been discussed so far.
 This paper is a first attempt to treat such situations in a general framework.

 As a first step, we restrict to a discrete time setting where a {countable infinite} number of financial assets is available.
+Time belongs to $\T:=\{0,\ldots,T\}$.

-Following the modern literature on financial models with proportional transaction costs, see \cite{Kab-Saf} for a survey, financial strategies are described here by $\R^\N$-valued $(\Fc_t)_{t\ge 0}$-adapted processes $\xi=(\xi_t)_{t\ge 0}$, where $(\Fc_t)_{t\ge 0}$ is a given filtration that models the flow of available information, and each component $\xi^i_t$ of $\xi_t=(\xi^i_t)_{i\ge 1} \in \R^\N$ describes the changes in the position on the financial asset $i$ induced by trading on the market at time $t$.
+Following the modern literature on financial models with proportional transaction costs (see~\cite{Kab-Saf} for a survey), financial strategies are described here by $\R^\N$-valued $(\Fc_t)_{t\in\T }$-adapted processes $\xi=(\xi_t)_{t\in\T}$, where $(\Fc_t)_{t\in \T}$ is a given filtration that models the flow of available information, and each component $\xi^i_t$ of $\xi_t=(\xi^i_t)_{i\ge 1} \in\R^\N$ describes the changes in the position on the financial asset $i$ induced by trading on the market at time $t$.

 When the number of financial assets is finite, say $d$, one can view each component $\xi^i_t$ as the amount of money invested in the asset $i$ or as a number of units of asset $i$ held in the portfolio.